4 Best Rolling Pins, Tested by Food Network Kitchen

 Related To:

-You'll also want to think about material: Wood is traditional and quite attractive, but dough generally sticks to it (especially handled types, which have crevices where it can hide) and it can never be placed in the dishwasher.
+Material: Wood is traditional and quite attractive, but dough generally sticks to it (especially handled types, which have crevices where it can hide) and it can never be placed in the dishwasher.
 Marble and steel are ideal for butter-filled doughs that are meant to stay cold, such as puff pastry, as they can be placed in the freezer or fridge prior to use.
 Marble makes a real design statement in the kitchen, but it is very heavy and generally expensive.
-And steel is lighter and easy to clean, but it has a much more industrial aesthetic than rustic wood or marble pins.
-Then there’s plastic, which is the easiest to clean by far (often even dishwasher safe!), but it suffers a bit in the looks department, and it may not be built to last.
+Stainless steel is lighter and easy to clean, but it has a much more industrial aesthetic than rustic wood or marble pins.
+Then there's plastic, which is the easiest to clean by far (often even dishwasher-safe), but it suffers a bit in the looks department, and it may not be built to last.

 We tested wood, metal, marble and plastic pins, and the four below are our favorites.